rust-lang/rfcs/text/0000-futures.md

 that mirrors normal `fn`, rather than *also* baking in a particular style of error handling.

-- Passing a `LocalWaker` explicitly, rather than stashing it in thread-local storage.
+- Passing a `Waker` explicitly, rather than stashing it in thread-local storage.
 This has been a hotly debated issue since futures 0.1 was released, and this RFC does not seek to relitigate it, but to summarize, the major advantages are (1) when working with manual futures (as opposed to `async` blocks) it's much easier to